 So what happened here?
 It’s certainly not unusual for homeowners to completely rebuild—whether it’s the result of a devastating fire, flood, or other natural disaster.
-Or, simply by aesthetic choice—sometimes, people decide to make significant changes to their property that requires tearing it down and rebuilding something new.
+Or, simply by aesthetic choice—sometimes, people decide to make significant changes to their property that requires tearing it down and building something anew.

 But why would the house at 355 Cokeland South disappear, and its lot sit completely vacant for several years?